Bounce flash & direction of light

 What I wanted to show with these two images, is how the direction that I bounce the flash towards, has a fairly dramatic impact on the final image.
 I once again used the black foamie thing to shield my flash from directly illuminating my subject.
 I bounced my flash towards the area that I wanted my light to come from.

-camera settings and photo gear (or equivalents) used during this photo session
+Camera settings & photo gear (or equivalents) used during this photo session

 - 1/125 @ f/2.8 @ 1000 ISO